JeremiahKaren/35percent.github.io/north-peckham-estate.md

 Luna Glucksberg, lecturer in urban studies at Goldsmiths University wrote very interesting and informative [chapter](https://southwarknotes.files.wordpress.com/2012/03/peckham-glucksbergl_2013.pdf) of her PHD thesis on the regeneration of the North Peckham estate.

+The excellent Municipal Dreams blog has written extensively [here](https://municipaldreams.wordpress.com/2016/10/11/the-five-estates-peckham-part-one/) about the history of the North Peckham estate.

 ![](/img/northpeckhamdemogoogle.png)

 ![](/img/northpeckhamdemo.jpg)